 There is no booking system for Machame (nor the other camping routes).
-You just show up at the Machame gate the first morning of the trek.
+You just show up at the Machame gate on the first morning of the trek.
 No one ever knows how many people will be on the trail until the gate closes for that day.

 There is a daily quota of only about 70 climbers allowed to start on the Marangu route on any day (this is why booking is not always easy).
 There are many days in the season when there are many more climbers on the Machame route than on the Marangu.

 This is not in any way to denigrate the very beautiful Machame route.
-But these are things to bear in mind when hearing the Marangu route described as the tourist, easy or Coca Cola route and the Machame as the scenic or the whisky route!
+But these are things to bear in mind when hearing the Marangu route described as the tourist, easy or Coca Cola route and the Machame as the scenic or the whiskey route!

-It is true that you will hear many people who have climbed Machame say that it is better than Marangu, and this is conveyed to many of the guide book writers.
+Kilimanjaro Faq-It is true that you will hear many people who have climbed Machame say that it is better than Marangu, and this is conveyed to many of the guide book writers.